 Silence is Not Golden

 Avoiding conflict is common in the nursing profession.
-We are easily intimidated by those in power, whether they be the physician we take patient care orders from or the custody officer in charge of a housing unit.
+We are easily intimidated by those in power, whether they be the physician from whom we take patient care orders or the correctional officer in charge of a housing unit.
 We may be working in an unhealthy or even hostile work environment due to conflicting values among the various disciplines.

-Yet, silence is deadly, as we can see from the few examples above.
+Yet, silence is deadly.
 In landmark work on the need to speak up in the traditional setting, less than 5% of surveyed staff were willing to confront a team member about abuse, disrespect, poor teamwork, or incompetence.
 How can we garner the courage to speak out when we see degrading treatment of our patients?